 Could I layer my curtains with more than one fabric?

 The answer to this question is yes!
 We should dress our windows just like we dress ourselves in winter by adding layers.
-At Russell's, we have a number of thermal options perfectly suited for cold temperatures.
-Our style consultants are well stocked with a great range of linings to ensure you get just the right lining to meet your needs.
+At Russells we have a number of thermal options perfectly suited for cold temperatures.
+Our Style Consultants are well stocked with a great range of linings to ensure you get just the right lining to meet your needs.

 Another popular option currently trending is to install two separate fabrics on double-track rails.
 Doing so allows you to hang sheer fabrics that retain privacy and let warmth into your home during the day.
 At night, simply draw them shut with a thicker fabric over the top to keep the heat inside.

 If you answered ‘yes’ to all of these questions, that’s great!
 But if you answered no to more than one or two, we’d definitely recommend looking at ways to increase the functionality of your curtains.
 Our friendly team of consultants are more than happy to help, so feel free to get in touch.
-But, as promised, here's a link to your free copy to our guide.
+But, as promised, here’s a link to your free copy of our guide.
 Enjoy!